justinsunho/leesreview.com/content/pages/classroom-prep.md

   title: Can't find a suitable class?
 Sign up for individual tutoring
   image: /images/pages/classroom-prep/books.jpg
   subtitle: One on One
-  description: We offer one on one tutoring for any class listed above.
-We
+  description: We offer individual classes for a wide array of subjects, tailored
-    currently have one on one studnets enrolled from Geometry to Calculus and English to Physics.
+    to students’ schools, teachers, and learning styles.
   linkText: Sign up
-  linkHref: /tests
+  linkHref: /contact
 signUp:
   subtitle: Sign Up now
   title: Sign up for Class tutoring
-  description: jfkdl
+  description: Sign up for a tutoring today!
   buttonText: Sign Up
-  buttonLink: /fdjklas;d
+  buttonLink: /contact
 ---